 Mapúa University is set to open its new Makati extension campus by year 2020.
 Schools currently housed in its Sen. Gil J. Puyat Avenue annex will be transferred to the newly acquired 5,114-square-meter property along Pablo Ocampo Sr. Extension.
 The transfer shall be subject to regulatory approvals.

-The front side eight-storey half of the building along P. Ocampo Sr. will house the University’s School of Information Technology (SoIT) and the E.T.
-Yuchengco School of Business and Management (ETYSBM).
+The front side eight-storey half of the building along P. Ocampo Sr. will house the University’s School of Information Technology (SoIT), the E.T.
+Yuchengco School of Business and Management (ETYSBM), and the School of Media Studies (SMS), the last currently being housed in its Intramuros campus.
 The rear side three-storey half of the building along Panama Street will house the Mapúa Senior High School.

 Modern building aesthetic